 - Rejection without further qualification ("simple rejection"): An appeal to the Administrative Court has to be submitted within two weeks (i.e. 14 calendar days).
 This appeal has suspensive effect.
 It does not necessarily have to be substantiated at once, since the appellant has one month to submit reasons and evidence.
 Furthermore, it is common practice that the courts either set another deadline for the submission of evidence at a later stage (e.g. a few weeks before the hearing at the court) or that further evidence is accepted up to the moment of the hearing at the court. - Rejection as "manifestly unfounded" (offensichtlich unbegründet): In this case, the appeal does not have suspensive effect.
 Therefore both the appeal and a request to the court to restore suspensive effect have to be submitted within one week (7 calendar days).
 This request has to be substantiated. - Abandonment of application (Nichtbetreiben) or rejection as "inadmissible" (unbeachtlich or unzulässig).
-This applies if a case is declared abandoned for failure to pursue the application or if another state has been found to be responsible for the examination of the asylum application (usually under the Dublin II regulation).
+This applies if a case is declared abandoned for failure to pursue the application or if another state has been found to be responsible for the examination of the asylum application (usually under the Dublin Regulation).
 The appeal does not have (automatic) suspensive effect.
 Until September 2013 suspensive effect had even been ruled out by law (Section 34 a Asylum Procedure Act), but this provision was changed with the entering into force of a new law on 6 September 2013.
 As in "manifestly unfounded" cases it is now possible to ask a court to restore suspensive effect in "Dublin cases".
 However, the application for suspensive effect has to be submitted to the court within one week (seven calendar days) and it has to be substantiated.
-This short deadline is often difficult to meet for asylum-seekers and it might be impossible to make an appointment with laywers or counsellors within this timeframe.
-Therefore it has been argued that the one-week period does not provide for an effective remedy and might constitute a violation of the German constitution.
-19 In any case, suspensive effect is only granted in exceptional circumstances.
-In recent years this has taken place with regard to possible transfers to Member States of the Dublin II regulation (especially Greece or, more recently, Italy).
-However, case law is not consistent as to the degree of possible risks necessary for suspensions of Dublin transfers.20
+This short deadline is often difficult to meet for asylum seekers and it might be impossible to make an appointment with laywers or counsellors within this timeframe.
+Therefore it has been argued that the one-week period does not provide for an effective remedy and might constitute a violation of the German constitution.25 In any case, suspensive effect is only granted in exceptional circumstances.
+In recent years this has taken place with regard to possible transfers to Member States of the Dublin II Regulation (especially Greece or, more recently, Italy).
+However, case law is not consistent as to the degree of possible risks necessary for suspensions of Dublin transfers.26

 The Administrative Court investigates the facts of the case.
-This includes a personal hearing of the asylum-seeker (usually not when deciding on applications for suspensive effect, though).
+This includes a personal hearing of the asylum seeker (usually not when deciding on applications for suspensive effect, though).
 Courts are required to gather relevant evidence at their own initiative.
 As part of the civil law system principle, judges are not bound by precedent.
 Court decisions are generally available to the public (upon request and in anonymous versions if not published on the court's own initiative).

-According to the asylum authorities, appeal procedures took an average period of 10.5 months in 2012, with most of the procedures considerably deviating from this average: 35.8 per cent took longer than 18 months, while 40.8 per cent were settled in less than six months.21 This implies that a high number of cases at the courts were terminated with "formal" decisions within a short time-frame (e.g. withdrawal of the appeal).
-In contrast, procedures apparently tended to take longer than a year if a decision on the merits of the case was taken.
+According to the asylum authorities, appeal procedures took an average period of 10.5 months in 2012, with most of the procedures considerably deviating from this average: 35.8 per cent took longer than 18 months, while 40.8 per cent were settled in less than six months.27 This implies that a high number of cases at the courts were terminated with "formal" decisions within a short time-frame (e.g. withdrawal of